 Due diligence is one of the most recurring terms in business, but it’s often mistaken for a much more complex and vague process.
 In simple terms, due diligence is about researching and assessing risk.
-In an M&A context, due diligence refers to the process of the acquirer evaluating the potential target company and the environment it operates in to inform the investment decision.
+In an M&A context, due diligence refers to the process of the acquirer evaluating the potential target company and the environment within which it operates to inform the investment decision.

 Considering the large volume of transactions, how can the Consulting industry bring in new ways of conducting CDD to cater for this growth?